 Some construction-specific systems offer their own timecard designs with pre-defined defaults and protected fields to help prevent errors and save time.
 In addition, good construction payroll software provides proofing reports as well as equipment and production tracking from timecard entries.

 2. Multi-State, Multi-Locality and Multi-Job Processing

 In a single payroll run, it’s not uncommon for construction employees to work on a number of jobs in multiple states and localities.
 They also may perform work under various trade classifications or receive different pay rates—all on a single timecard.
 As a result, a must-have payroll feature for many contractors is the ability to automatically compute different tax rates and deductions, as well as changing pay rates, depending on job location.
 The ability to assign an employee’s time to multiple jobs and phases, along with automatic calculations of various deductions, is not only a huge time saver for payroll personnel, but it ultimately leads to a greater understanding of how and where labor job costs are spent.

 If contractors hope to track and manage their job costs effectively, they need a system that integrates payroll with general ledger and job costing modules.
 Good construction accounting software assigns a job number to every labor and employer burden dollar so data can be pulled from either general ledger or job costing by job.

-The integration of payroll data to the general ledger can lead to another advantage: overhead allocation.
+The integration of payroll data into the general ledger software can lead to another advantage: overhead allocation.
 Not only should the system track labor dollars and the standard employer burden (FICA, FUTA, SUTA, workers’ compensation), but it also should be flexible enough to allocate company-specific burdens, such as company-paid health insurance or paid vacation/holiday time.
 With the ability to define and track these expenses and then automatically allocate payroll-related overhead expenses to jobs, contractors can more closely determine the net profit (rather than gross profit) of each job.

 4. Certified Payroll